 The time I spent in France during my degree, in Nice and Strasbourg, was invaluable.
 I gained new perspectives, cultural awareness and good friendships.
 Obtaining a Master’s in Entrepreneurship from the Ecole de Management de Strasbourg has boosted my career prospects and is a very good basis for working in France.
 Above all, the members of the French department are friendly and approachable people – I recommend studying French at Stirling.

-Christopher Ball BA (Hons) International Management and Intercultural Studies, graduated 2011.
+Christopher Ball BA (Hons) International Management and Intercultural Studies and Master Grande Ecole, graduated 2011.